D. B. Cooper: Cooper's fate

+The survival of the copycats forced FBI lead case agent Ralph Himmelsbach to reevaluate his opinions and theories regarding Cooper's chances for survival.
+In 2008, Himmelsbach admitted he originally thought Cooper had only a fifty-percent chance of survival, but subsequently revised his assessment, leading some investigators to theorize Cooper survived but lost the ransom during the jump.

-By 1976, most published legal analyses concurred the impending expiration of the statute of limitations for prosecution of the hijacker would make little difference: Since the statute's interpretation varies from case to case, and from court to court, a prosecutor could argue Cooper had forfeited legal immunity on any of several valid technical grounds.
+By 1976, most published legal analyses concurred the impending expiration of the statute of limitations for prosecution of the hijacker would make little difference.
+Since the statute's interpretation varies from case to case and from court to court, a prosecutor could argue Cooper had forfeited legal immunity on any of several valid technical grounds.
 In November 1976, a Portland grand jury returned an indictment in absentia against "John Doe, a.k.a.
 Dan Cooper" for air piracy and violation of the Hobbs Act.
-The indictment formally initiated prosecution to be continued, should the hijacker be apprehended at any time in the future.
+The indictment formally enabled prosecution to be continued, should the hijacker be apprehended at any time in the future.

 Suspects

 Between 1971 and 2016, the FBI processed more than a thousand "serious suspects", including assorted publicity seekers and deathbed confessors.

 Ted Braden

-Theodore Burdette Braden, Jr. (1928–2007) was a Special Forces commando during the Vietnam War, a master skydiver, and a convicted felon.
-He was believed by many within the Special Forces community, both at the time of the hijacking and in subsequent years, to have been Cooper.
+Theodore Burdette Braden Jr. (1928–2007) was a Special Forces commando during the Vietnam War, a master skydiver, and a convicted felon.
+He was believed by many within the Special Forces community, both at the time of the hijacking and during subsequent years, to have been Cooper.
 Born in Ohio, Braden first joined the military at the age of 16 in 1944, serving with the 101st Airborne during World War II.
-He eventually became one of the military's leading parachutists, often representing the Army in international skydiving tournaments, and his military records list him as having made 911 jumps.
-During the 1960s, Braden was a team leader within the MACVSOG, a classified commando unit of Green Berets which conducted unconventional warfare operations during the Vietnam War.
+He eventually became one of the military's best parachutists, often representing the Army in international skydiving tournaments, and his military records list him as having made 911 jumps.
+During the 1960s, Braden was a team leader within the Military Assistance Command, Vietnam – Studies and Observations Group (MACVSOG), a classified commando unit of Green Berets which performed unconventional warfare operations during the Vietnam War.
 He also served as a military skydiving instructor, teaching HALO jumping techniques to members of Project Delta.
 Braden spent 23 months in Vietnam, conducting classified operations within both North and South Vietnam, as well as Laos and Cambodia.
-In December 1966, Braden deserted his unit in Vietnam and made his way to the Congo to serve as a mercenary, but only served there a short time before being arrested by CIA agents and taken back to the United States for a court-martial.
-Despite having committed a capital offense by deserting in wartime, Braden was given an honorable discharge and barred from re-enlisting in the military in exchange for his continued secrecy about the MACVSOG program.
+In December 1966, Braden deserted his unit in Vietnam and made his way to the Congo to serve as a mercenary, but only served there a brief time before being arrested by CIA agents and taken back to the United States for a court-martial.
+Despite having committed a capital offense by deserting in wartime, Braden was given an honorable discharge and prohibited from re-enlisting in the military in exchange for his continued secrecy about the MACVSOG program.